ckeditor/ckeditor5/docs/updating/nim-migration/migration-to-new-installation-methods.md

 There are a few things that stand out in both examples compared to the old installation methods:

-1. Everything is imported from the `ckeditor5` and `ckeditor5-premium-features` packages.
+1. Everything is imported from the `ckeditor5` and `ckeditor5-premium-features` packages only.
 In the browser, this is done using [importmaps](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/script/type/importmap), which maps the package names to the build URLs.
 2. CSS files are imported separately from the JavaScript files, which improves performance and allows you to more easily customize or remove the default editor styles.
 3. Translations are imported as JavaScript objects and passed to the editor instance, instead of using side-effect imports (`import '...'`) that rely on the global state.
 4. You no longer need to maintain a CKEditor&nbsp;5-specific webpack or Vite configuration and can use CKEditor&nbsp;5 with any modern bundler or JavaScript meta-framework.